-Workplace Harassment: Engaging in a course of vexatious comment or conduct against a worker in a workplace that is known or ought reasonably to be known to be unwelcome.
-The Ontario Human Rights Code also protects employees from harassment in employment by the employer, agent of the employer or by another employee because of the following prohibited grounds: Race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sexual orientation, gender identity, gender expressions, age, a record of offences, marital status, family status, disability.
-It is important to note that there is potential for more than one protected ground to intersect, where an employee is
+Workplace Harassment: Engaging in a course of vexatious comment or conduct against a worker in a workplace, including virtually through the use of information and communications technology, that is known or ought reasonably to be known to be unwelcome, or workplace sexual harassment The Ontario Human Rights Code also protects employees from harassment in employment by the employer, agent of the employer or by another employee because of the following prohibited grounds: Race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sexual orientation, gender identity, gender expressions, age, a record of offences, marital status, family status, disability.
+It is important to note that there is potential for more than one protected ground to intersect, where an employee is protected under multiple identified grounds simultaneously.
+Further, the Ontario Human Rights Code protects employees from discrimination because of association, relationship, or dealings with another person identified by a protected ground.

-Workplace Sexual Harassment: Engaging in a course of vexatious comment or conduct against a worker in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome.
+Workplace Sexual Harassment: Engaging in a course of vexatious comment or conduct against a worker in a workplace, including virtually through the use of information and communications technology, because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome.
 This could also include making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker and the person knows or ought reasonably to know that the solicitation or advance is unwelcome.